-Apple reportedly passes on 4G for new iPhone, rejects Samsung's Australian Tab 10.1 deal [UPDATED]Alex Wagner - Senior News Editor
+Apple reportedly passes on 4G for new iPhone, rejects Samsung's Australian Tab 10.1 deal [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 We may be around two hours away from Apple's Let's Talk iPhone event, but that doesn't mean we can't squeeze in one more quick tidbit of news about the new iOS smartphone, right?
 Yesterday a report emerged claiming that Sprint would be getting a new version of the iPhone complete with WiMAX support, which set the hearts of Now Network customers aflutter.
 However, the Wall Street Journal has chimed in at the last minute to dispute that rumor.
 According to the WSJ's sources, the upcoming iPhone won't pack support for either WiMAX or LTE connectivity, but will instead run on 3G networks.

 Keeping up with the Apple news, it seems that the Cupertino firm has rejected Samsung's deal in the Australian legal battle between the two companies.
 The details of the deal aren't known, but Samsung was trying to reach an agreement with Apple to get the Galaxy Tab 10.1 on shelves in Australia before the holidays.
 Reuters reports that Apple rejected the deal because it "provided no basis for settlement" and because Apple would like a ruling on its claim that the Tab 10.1 infringes on one of its touchscreen-related patents.
 "The main reason we are here is to prevent the launch (of the Galaxy tablet) and maintain the status quo," said Apple lawyer Steven Burley.
 Samsung has responded to Apple's rejection by saying that it's desperate to get a ruling in the case by mid-October and that, if it can't, it may scrap the Tab 10.1 launch in Australia altogether since the device would be "commercially dead" if it isn't available for the holidays.